Help and feedback

 When you choose the option to provide content feedback described in the previous section, you're really just creating a Github issue in the App Center docs repository.

-If you have some suggestions on how to make the docs better, and you have the time, you can make the changes yourself:
+If you have ideas on how to make the docs better, you can make the changes yourself:

 - Fork the repository

-- Make the necessary changes to the documentation files (you'll do all your work in the repo's
+- Make the necessary changes to the files (you'll do all your work in the repo's

 - Submit a pull request (PR)